 Nefretiri: Egypt?
 You are nothing.
 You let Moses kill my son.
 No god can bring him back.
 What have you done to Moses?
 How did he die?
 Did he cry for mercy when you tortured him?
 Bring me to his body!
 I want to see it, Rameses!
 I want to see it!

 Rameses: This is my son.
-He would have been Pharaoh and would have ruled the world.
+He would have been Pharaoh.
+He would have ruled the world.
 Who mourns him now?
 Not even you.
 All you can think of is Moses.
 You will not see his body.
 I drove him out of Egypt.
 I cannot fight the power of his God.

 Nefretiri: His God?
-The priests say that Pharaoh is a god.
-But you are not a god.
-You are even less than a man!
+The priests say that Pharaoh is a god, but you are not a god.
+You are even less than a man.
 Listen to me, Rameses.
-You thought I was evil when I went to Moses.
-And you were right.
+You thought I was evil when I went to Moses, and you were right.
 Shall I tell you what happened, Rameses?
 He spurned me like a strumpet in the street.
-I, Nefretiri, Queen of Egypt!
-All that you wanted from me he would not even take!
-Do you hear laughter Pharaoh?
-Not the laughter of kings, but the laughter of slaves on the desert island!
+I, Nefretiri, Queen of Egypt.
+All that you wanted from me he would not even take.
+Do you hear laughter, Pharaoh?
+Not the laughter of kings, but the laughter of slaves on the desert!

-Rameses: [after hearing the word 'laughter', he immediately became irate] Laughter?
+Rameses: [after hearing the word "laughter," he immediately became irate] Laughter?
 Laughter?
 My son I shall build your tomb upon their crushed bodies.
-If any escape me, their seed shall be spattered and accursed forever.
+If any escape me, their seed shall be scattered and accursed forever.
 My armor!
 The war crown!
 Laughter?
 I will turn the laughter of these slaves into wails of torment!
-They shall remember the name of Moses!
-Only that he died under my chariot wheels!
+They shall remember the name of Moses, only that he died under my chariot wheels!

-Nefretiri: [Rameses then threw Nefretiri down and clanged gong, Nefreteri still lying on ground] Kill him with you own hands.
+Nefretiri: [Rameses then threw Nefretiri down and clanged the gong, Nefreteri still lying on ground] Kill him with your own hands.